dalefavero20/javascriptaio/README.md

 ```

 2. The script will detect when the left or right arrow keys are pressed and will move the ball element accordingly.
+3. This is a test of version control on GIT